10.2 Category Scoring and the No-Compensation Rule

 Use this scoring routine after every practice test:

-- Compute category percent for each method.
+- Compute the percent correct for each category.